-Staff Analysis: Vilaire Communications, Inc. was granted Certificate No. 8611 to provide Competitive Local Exchange Company (CLEC) service in Florida on January 10, 2006.
-In that Order, the Commission noted that it appeared that Vilaire had sufficient technical, financial, and managerial capability to provide such service.
-Based on staff's investigation enumerated in Issues 1 and 2, staff believes that Vilaire no longer has the technical, financial, and managerial capability to provide CLEC service in the state of Florida.
-Rule 25-24.572(1) provides that the Commission may cancel a company's certificate for any of the following reasons:
+Vilaire Communications, Inc. was granted Certificate No. 8611 to provide Competitive Local Exchange Company (CLEC) service in Florida on January 10, 2006.
+In that Order, we noted that it appeared that Vilaire had sufficient technical, financial, and managerial capability to provide such service.
+Based on our investigation, we find that VCI no longer has the technical, financial, and managerial capability to provide CLEC service in the state of Florida.
+Rule 25-24.572(1) provides that this Commission may cancel a company's certificate for any of the following reasons:

-(a) Violation of the terms and conditions under which the authority was originally granted;

-(b) Violation of Commission rules or orders; or

-(c) Violation of Florida Statutes.
+- (a) Violation of the terms and conditions under which the authority was originally granted; - (b) Violation of Commission rules or orders; or - (c) Violation of Florida Statutes.

-In addition to the items uncovered in Issues 1 and 2 of this recommendation, staff discovered the following during its investigation:
+In addition, we discovered the following during our investigation:

-• Seven phone numbers of the 130 sample invoices from Florida obtained by FPSC auditors contained area codes for Canada, Georgia, Texas, Michigan, one fictitious area code, and two area codes that are not even assigned yet.
+• Seven phone numbers of the 130 sample invoices from Florida obtained by our staff auditors contained area codes for Canada, Georgia, Texas, Michigan, one fictitious area code, and two area codes that are not even assigned yet.
 However, each of the addresses on the bills had Florida addresses.
-Staff believes these bills may not represent real customers.
+These bills may not represent real customers.

-• Staff called the telephone numbers provided on the 130 invoices and found that 77 numbers were disconnected, 9 had recordings that the numbers were not in service, 4 were business numbers not eligible for Lifeline, 2 were consumers that stated they were not customers of VCI, and 1 was a consumer who stated he was a VCI customer but not on the Lifeline program.
+• The telephone numbers provided on the 130 invoices were called and we determined that 77 numbers were disconnected, 9 had recordings that the numbers were not in service, 4 were business numbers not eligible for Lifeline, 2 were consumers that stated they were not customers of VCI, and 1 was a consumer who stated he was a VCI customer but not on the Lifeline program.
 Two customers confirmed that VCI was their provider of service and that they were participants in the Lifeline program.